ajs-voices/once-upon-a-dream/scenes/050-missing-you.md

 Cal just nodded like he understood.
 I doubt he did.
 He said.
 "I'll text you with details Friday."

 We parted ways and I went home.
 I missed my parents.
-I saw Baboo everyday but I hadn't been home to see Dad.
-Baboo said he asked about me often.
+I saw Babbo everyday but I hadn't been home to see Dad.
+Babbo said he asked about me often.
 But I couldn't go home to see him, and Dad was too busy to come to the restauarnt to see me.
 Neither of my father's had stopped by yet.
 I knew Dad knew where I was, he made sure my lease agreement was truly month by month and not a scam.
 It was good having a lawyer in the family.

 By the time Friday night rolled around I had dressed and redyed my hair a stunning blue that reminded me of Zane.
 I hadn't realized it the time when I bought it.
 But there it was.
 I was thinking about him even when I wasn't.
 I glanced at the full rest on my left wrist that said Breathe underneath and sighed.
 I still missed him, but I didn't have time to see him, much less thing long about him.